Efficient Continual Learning in Language Models via Thalamically Routed Cortical Columns: Discussion

 \section{Discussion}

-The empirical picture is consistent across the main comparisons and the ablations.
-First, \textsc{TRC}$^2$ improves the task-boundary quality frontier.
-In Table~\ref{tab:lm_boundary_scores}, the strongest \textsc{TRC}$^2$ variants dominate the baselines on the difficult parts of the stream, especially on WikiText-103 and GSM8K, while remaining competitive on C4.
-The improvement is not confined to token-level loss: it is mirrored by stronger boundary BLEU and token accuracy, which suggests that the gains reflect better retained structure in the learned representations rather than a narrow optimization effect on perplexity alone.
-This is particularly notable because the advantage appears at multiple scales rather than at a single tuned operating point.
+The main result is not only that \textsc{TRC}$^2$ reaches strong task boundary scores, but that it does so while forgetting less.
+Figures~\ref{fig:ppl_vs_model_size} and~\ref{fig:boundary_scores_vs_model_size} show that this advantage holds across scales and across both loss based and text based metrics.
+The gains are largest on the harder later tasks, especially WikiText-103 and GSM8K, which is where continual interference is most costly.

-Second, the retention story is even clearer than the endpoint-quality story.
-Table~\ref{tab:cl_aufc_20k_22k} shows that \textsc{TRC}$^2$ consistently achieves the lowest or near-lowest forgetting area across the tracked metrics, with its largest and most stable margin appearing in perplexity AUFC.
-That pattern is important because AUFC summarizes the full trajectory rather than a single checkpoint.
-The result therefore supports the central premise of the architecture: separating fast adaptation from the main cortical pathway through thalamic modulation, episodic memory, and replay leads to less destructive interference over the task stream.
-Put differently, \textsc{TRC}$^2$ is not only reaching strong boundary scores; it is reaching them while forgetting less on the way there.
+The retention result is sharper still.
+Figure~\ref{fig:efficiency_retention_ppl} shows that \textsc{TRC}$^2$ shifts the throughput retention frontier toward lower cumulative forgetting at competitive speed.
+This matters because it supports the central architectural claim of the paper: separating fast adaptation from the main cortical pathway through thalamic modulation, episodic memory, and replay reduces destructive interference over the stream.
+In other words, the model is not simply learning new tasks well.
+It is learning them without erasing as much of what came before.

-The ablation study in Table~\ref{tab:ablation_trc2_d768_l4} helps explain where that advantage comes from.
-Removing either thalamus or hippocampus can improve some final-step metrics, especially on the last task, and removing both increases throughput further.
-However, these simplifications come at a clear cost in cumulative retention.
-The full model yields the best AUFC profile, while the lesioned variants drift toward weaker retention, with the largest degradation appearing once hippocampal memory is removed.
-This contrast matters.
-It suggests that the global modules are not merely decorative additions to a strong backbone.
-They materially alter how plasticity is distributed across training, improving the stability of the learning trajectory even when a stripped-down variant may look superficially stronger on one endpoint metric at one checkpoint.
+The ablation in Table~\ref{tab:ablation_trc2_d768_l4} helps explain why.
+Removing thalamus or hippocampus can improve some endpoint metrics and reduce overhead, but it weakens cumulative retention, with the largest drop appearing when hippocampal memory is removed.
+This shows that the global modules are not decorative additions.
+They alter how plasticity is distributed across training.
+The strongest final checkpoint on the most recent task is therefore not always the strongest continual-learning solution.